Sędziszów Małopolski: Location

-In the Middle Ages, Sędziszów Małopolski was located on the border between the Kingdom of Poland and Red Ruthenia.
-In 1340, after King Kazimierz Wielki annexed Ruthenia, Sędziszów lost its status of a border town.
+In the Middle Ages, Sędziszów Małopolski was located on the border between the Kingdom of Poland and Czerwień Cities/Red Ruthenia.
+In 1340, after King Casimir III the Great re-captured the former Czerwień Cities, Sędziszów lost its status of a border town.
 The town lies between two geographical regions of Poland - the Carpathian Mountains, and Sandomierz Basin.
 Sędziszów's area is almost 10 km2, and the town is divided into 5 districts (osiedla).
 Sędziszów Małopolski lies along European route E40 as well as major rail line E30, which goes from Kraków towards the border with Ukraine.

 History

-First mentions about Sędziszów Małopolski come from 1320s, when its parish church belonged to the deanery at Dębica.
-The village belonged to the Odrowąż family, and due to efforts of Jan Odrowąż, Sędziszów was incorporated as a town on February 28, 1483, by King Kazimierz Jagiellończyk.
+First mentions about Sędziszów Małopolski come from the 1320s, when its parish church belonged to the deanery at Dębica.
+The village belonged to the Odrowąż family, and due to efforts of Jan Odrowąż, Sędziszów was incorporated as a town on February 28, 1483, by King Casimir IV Jagiellon.
 In 1512 Sędziszów received the rights to organize weekly markets (on Tuesdays), and in 1555, the town passed to the hands of the Tarnowski family.
 In the 1620s, it belonged to Mikołaj Spytko Ligęza, who built roads and strengthened river banks.
 In 1649 Sędziszów Małopolski belonged to the Lubomirski family, and the town suffered in the 1650s.
 First, there was a plague, which decimated the population (1652), then, during the deluge, Sędziszów was destroyed by the army of George II Rakoczi.
 In 1661, the town passed on to the Potocki family, as a dowry in a wedding of Feliks Kazimierz Potocki with Krystyna Lubomirska.
 The Potockis made several investments in Sędziszów Małopolski, building a town hall, a new parish church and a monastery.

 In the 18th century Sędziszów was frequently looted and burned - among others, during the Great Northern War and the Bar Confederation.
-In 1772 (see Partitions of Poland), Sędziszów was annexed by the Austrian Empire, and in a fire of 1817, large parts of the town were destroyed.
+In the First Partition of Poland in 1772, Sędziszów was annexed by the Austrian Empire, and in a fire of 1817, large parts of the town were destroyed.
 Between 1856 and 1858 Sędziszów received rail connections with Kraków and Lwów, and in the First World War, the town was seized by the Russians in September 1914.
 The Austrians managed to push them out in May 1915, and the retreating Russians set the town on fire.
+In 1918, Poland regained independence and control of the town.
+According to the 1921 census, the town had a population of 1,935, of which 61.8% declared Polish nationality and 38.1% declared Jewish nationality.

+In the 1930s, Sędziszów Małopolski became one of centers of the Central Industrial Region, and in 1937, a new factory Zakłady Przemysłowe Sędziszów Małopolski was opened.